621,076 Oklahomans had incomes below the poverty level in 2017.

-That’s 16.3 percent of Oklahoma’s population, or about one out of every 6 Oklahomans.
+That’s 15.8 percent of Oklahoma’s population, or about 1 out of every 6 Oklahomans.

 The poverty rate in Oklahoma continues to be above the national average

-Since 2008, Oklahoma’s poverty rate has been higher than the national average, and that didn’t change in 2016.
+For more than a decade, Oklahoma’s poverty rate has been higher than the national average, and that didn’t change in 2017.
 In fact, the gap between Oklahoma and the nation widened a bit in the most recent years.
 In 2013, Oklahoma’s poverty rate was 1 percentage point above the national average.
-Last year, we were 2.3 points above the national average.
-In the country as a whole, the poverty rate has been declining since 2012.
-But in Oklahoma, the poverty rate increased last year.
+Last year, we were 2.4 points above the national average.

 What is the Federal Poverty Level?